kapland26/PersonalReact/README.md

 Today:
-3. Add event names
+1. Add event names
-4. Stress test events
+2. Stress test events
-5. Fix info displayed on home page
+3. Fix info displayed on home page and event list
+4. Add particles to leave page

 To Do Eventually:
     JS: